Speed Guide · Updated March 24, 2026

 Google PageSpeed Insights

 pagespeed.web.dev — The most important tool.
 It shows both lab data (simulated) and field data (real user experiences from Chrome users).
-Focus on the mobile score — that's what Google uses for ranking, and it's where Shopify stores struggle most.
+Focus on the mobile score.

 GTmetrix

 gtmetrix.com — Provides a waterfall chart showing every resource your page loads, in order.
-This is invaluable for identifying which specific scripts are blocking rendering.
-You can visually see which third-party apps load first and how long they take.
+Great for identifying which specific scripts are blocking rendering.

 Google Search Console — Core Web Vitals Report

 ⚠️ Ignore Shopify's built-in speed score.
-The speed score in your Shopify admin (under Online Store → Themes) uses a simplified metric that doesn't reflect real-world performance well.
-It's fine for rough comparisons between themes, but for actual optimization work, use PageSpeed Insights and Core Web Vitals data.
+The speed score in your Shopify admin uses a simplified metric that doesn't reflect real-world performance well.
+Use PageSpeed Insights and Core Web Vitals data instead.

-If there's one section of this guide to read carefully, it's this one.
 Third-party apps are responsible for 50–80% of speed issues on most Shopify stores.
 Not your theme.
 Not your images.
 Your apps.
+If you're wondering why your Shopify store is slow, this is almost always the answer.

 How to Identify Slow Apps